 With sponsorship from the Actuarial Society of South Africa and Casio, financial support is available to all participating teams to provide T-shirts, certificates and refreshments for their teams.

-The preliminary date for the 2021 South African Mathematics Team Competition is the 11th of September.
+The 2022 South African Mathematics Team Competition will take place on the 10th of September.

 Full details on how to take part in the Competition may be obtained from: